sftpgo/docs/docs/metrics.md

 Please check the `/metrics` page for more details.

 The telemetry server is disabled by default.
-To enable look check the [configuration](config-file.md) for details.
+To enable check the [configuration](config-file.md) for details.